rust-stuco/lectures/week11/unsafe.md

 Raw Pointers themselves are allowed to do some special things:

-* They can ignore borrowing rules by have multiple immutable and mutable pointers to the same location
+* They can ignore borrowing rules by having multiple immutable and mutable pointers to the same location
 * They are not guaranteed to point to valid memory
 * They don't implement any automatic cleanup
 * They can be `NULL` 💀